ElijahB09/ASCII-Pokemon-Game/README.md

 spaces.
 This is intentional by design as an npc should not be able to step onto a gate, but it does look as if the program has a bug in it.
 Although I don't think this should happen because I have since restricted the ability for this to happen, regardless, I feel as though it was deserving of a comment.

+## Assignment 1.04

+I had a rough time on this assignment solving some of my bugs from the previous assignment, but I think I managed to get a good bit of them solved.
+Moving onto this assignment, I chose to re-use my priority queue which I had implemented through a minimum heap, albiet with some slight alterations.
+I had a lot of trouble using new variables as I found that for some reason even just adding them would cause a seg fault, this is something I intend to look into when I have more time.
+Re-using my min heap worked out perfectly for me and I have a solid turn order function for future assignments.
+I did decide to leave the player character stationary as I was running out of time.
+I used two new structs, one a PlayerCharacter struct and the other for NPCs as a whole, these structs sort of act as enums which I intend to use more when we add functionality to the game, but for now I have let them just sit and serve the purpose of being integrated early.
+During this assignment I also created a ton of files and split up my main.c file because I was getting annoyed with how crowded the file was getting.
+This caused me to run into some include issues which I solved by creating a struct.h file which contains all of the structs for my project.
+I also managed to implement the switch which was fun and interesting to find out how to do that.